HenrikBengtsson/jottr.org-blogdown/content/post/2015-06-04-R_CheckUserInterrupt.md

 slug: "checkuserinterrupt"
 date: 2015-06-05
 categories:
  - R
 tags:
  - R
  - performance
-- native
  - C
  - user interrupts
 ---

 If your native code takes more than a few seconds to finish, it is a nice courtesy to the user to check for user interrupts (Ctrl-C) once in a while, say, every 1,000 or 1,000,000 iteration.
 The C-level API of R provides `R_CheckUserInterrupt()` for this (see 'Writing R Extensions' for more information on this function).
 Here's what the code would typically look like: